README

 After the client handshake completes, the server calls roots/list to discover which directories to load Taskfiles from.
 Clients that support the MCP Roots capability can provide one or more file:// root URIs.
 If the client does not support roots (returns JSON-RPC -32601), the server falls back to the current working directory.

-When roots change at runtime (notifications/roots/list_changed), the server automatically diffs the root set, tears down removed roots (stopping their file watchers and unregistering their tools), and loads any newly added roots.
+When roots change at runtime (notifications/roots/list_changed), the server diffs the root set, tears down removed roots (cancelling their per-root watcher goroutine and unregistering their tools), and loads any newly added roots.

 Dynamic Tool Discovery